lumina-ai-inc/chunkr/machine-learning/datasets/table-sophris/README.md

 progress:

 - reads datasheets to s3 and saves them.
-- processes them through chunkr for tables and saves relevant info in training/
+- processes them through chunkr for tables and saves relevant info in the format: training/
 ├─ sophris/
 │  ├─ pdfs/